gerald402/gerald402/README.md

 - 👋 Hi, I’m @gerald402
-- 👀 I’m interested in ...learning python programming
+- 👀 I’m interested in ...learning cyber security
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...cyber security
 - 💞️ I’m looking to collaborate on ...meeting new people wolrd wide to share experience and connect together
 - 📫 How to reach me ...geraldabia63@gmail.com OR +2349049466543 whatsapp
 - 😄 Pronouns: ...